isabelbenavente/pdsnd_github/README.md

 I've written a script to create an interactive experience in the terminal that presents statistics about bikeshare data for 3 U.S. cities.

-The user is prompted to choose a city of interest and specify date filters if desired.
+The user is prompted to choose a city of interest and specify date filters if desired (month and/or weekday).
 It is also possible to view raw data within the terminal.

 ### Files used